huggy-d1/McLighting/README.md

 ### Used Libraries

 This project uses libraries and code by different authors:
+Refer to [/Wiki/Software-installation#used-libraries](https://github.com/toblum/McLighting/wiki/Software-installation#used-libraries) for latest library version dependencies.
+If you have trouble compiling, modify platformio.ini using these library versions to get a common starting point.

 - [WiFiManager](https://github.com/tzapu/WiFiManager) by tzapu (tested with version 0.12.0)